topfreegames/santiago/docs/overview.md

 If the web hook fail, it re-enqueues the message up to a max number of times.

 That's pretty much all there's to know about Santiago's architecture.
 Running redis is out of the scope of this document.

+## Using Sentry

+In your configuration file, just set `api.sentry.url` to your project's sentry URL.
+In the worker, pass --sentry-url `my-project-sentry-url` to ensure errors in the worker get sent to Sentry.

 ## The Stack